puppetlabs/puppetdb/documentation/api/query/v4/reports.markdown

 * `transaction_uuid` (string): string used to identify a Puppet run.

+* `latest_report?` (boolean): return only reports associated with the most recent puppet run for each node.
+  NOTE: this field does not appear in the response.

 ### Response format

 The response is a JSON array of report summaries for all event reports